 Difficulty in the following areas should be evaluated:

 - Chronic jaw or TMJ pain

 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.

-Dr. Jamali uses modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you'll look after surgery.
+This is the only office in the country that you will receive comprehensive orthodontic and surgical treatment under one roof.
+With both Dr. Lin and Dr. Jamali in the office, questions, concerns will immediately be resolved and there will never be a communication breakdown.
+Using comprehensive facial x-rays, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.

 If you are a candidate for corrective jaw surgery, Dr. Jamali will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.